 Requirements for Participation:

-- Internships are open to students attending a Louisiana college or university and/or Louisiana residents enrolled in out-of-state accredited higher education institutions.
+- Internships are open to students attending a Louisiana college or University and/or Louisiana residents enrolled in out-of-state accredited higher education institutions.

-- Classification requirements include:
+- Internship requirements include:

 - Undergraduate students who have completed their sophomore year

 - Graduate students who have completed at least one year of their degree program (e.g., MPA, JD, MSW, etc.)